7RU7H/Archive/Linux/Linux-Concepts/Linux-Permissions-and-Rights.md

 ## Modifing Files or Directory
 -   `chown user file` changes the owner of the file.
--   `chgrp group file` alters the owner group.
+-   `chgrp group file` alters the owner group. `-R` is the recusive flag!
 -   `chmod rights file` changes the permissions for the file.
+	- Either:
+		- Octal notation e.g 777
+		- Symbolize notation e.g `u=rwx,g+rwx,o-rwx`
+-  `umask` uses `octal` notation of file when application create files so that the system autoremoves any rights defined with `umask`; for bash `~/.bash_profile` will define the mask for current shell context.